l3uddz/traktarr/README.md

     }
 ```

+## 3. Authenticate users (optional)

+If you want to be able to access private lists, you have to authentcate that user.

 Repeat the following steps for every user you want to authenticate:
 1. Run `traktarr trakt_authenticate` (from the installation path)
 2. Go to https://trakt.tv/activate.